breast reconstruction Philippines

 Breast Reconstruction Using Motiva® Breast Implants

 Motiva Implants® is a brand of silicone breast implant that is gaining positive reviews from patients because of its safety innovations.
-Motiva Ergonomix® is the 6th-generation breast implant that can provide a softer feel and mimics the natural movement of the breasts.
+Motiva Ergonomix® is the 6th-generation breast implant that can provide a softer feel and mimic the natural movement of the breasts.

 Motiva Ergonomix® has many patient-centric features.
 One of them is the BluSeal®, a protective barrier layer.
 Its bluish color guarantees the surgeon that the implant is 100% intact, meaning it doesn’t have any defects like gel, bleed, ruptures, or punctures.